cs-uob/COMSM0049/docs/README.md

 This is 4 hours of synchronous activities.
 In addition, you are expected each week to watch the lecture videos and engage in self-directed learning.

+**Groups:** you are encouraged to form groups of 3 students for labs.
+If you cannot find lab partners get in touch with the head TA.

 ### Week 8-11
 Coursework.